ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 cd ~/examples
 ```

+!!! note "NVIDIA NeMo™ and BioNeMo™ live in a dedicated Python environment"
+    NeMo and BioNeMo are installed in a separate virtual environment to avoid dependency conflicts with other GPU/ML packages.
+Activate it before running NeMo or BioNeMo workloads (or `source` it from your sbatch script):

+    ```bash
+    source /usr/local/py-env/nemo/bin/activate
+    ```

+    Other Python packages (including vLLM) are available in the default system Python and require no activation.

 #### 12.1 Run the `mpi-procname` example

 `mpi-procname` is a tiny MPI program that prints the rank and hostname of each process.
 It is a quick sanity check that MPI launches and that EFA is reachable between nodes.